tarungarg546/HackerEarth-node/README.md

 //Now set your application
 var hackerEarth=new hackerEarth(
-                                '**********',  //Your Client Secret Key here this is mandatory '',  //mode sync or async(optional) async is by default and preferred for nodeJS '',  //time_limit (optional)
+                                '**********',  //Your Client Secret Key here this is mandatory ''  //mode sync or async(optional) async is by default and preferred for nodeJS );
-                                '',  //memory_limit(optional)
-);
 var config={};
 config.time_limit=1;  //your time limit in integer